Kotozakura Masakatsu II: Promotion to ōzeki

-During the March tournament, Kotonowaka remained in a position of potential contention for a championship win until Day 13, when he was defeated by fellow-ōzeki Takakeishō, ending his chances of winning the tournament.
-On day 14, he nevertheless took away his chances of winning the tournament from fellow-ōzeki Hōshōryū by beating him by yoritaoshi (frontal crush out).
+During the March tournament, Kotonowaka remained in a position of potential contention for a championship win until Day 13, when he was defeated by fellow- Takakeishō, ending his chances of winning the tournament.
+On day 14, he nevertheless took away his chances of winning the tournament from fellow- Hōshōryū by beating him by (frontal crush out).

 Kotozakura legacy

-After the conclusion of the March tournament Kotonowaka, who secured 10 wins in his ōzeki debut, submitted his official paperwork to change his ring name to Kotozakura starting in May.
+After the conclusion of the March tournament Kotonowaka, who secured 10 wins in his debut, submitted his official paperwork to change his ring name to Kotozakura starting in May.
 The name change became official on the banzuke for the May tournament, making the new Kotozakura the first wrestler to bear this name in 50 years.
 Interestingly, the name change was published on the banzuke on 30 April 2024 as Kotozakura Masakatsu (琴櫻 将傑), changing the spelling of the first name borne by his grandfather (琴櫻 傑將) by reversing its kanji with the same pronunciation.
 The new Kotozakura explained his choice by declaring that the current form of his first name inspired good omens.

-Having practiced writing his new shikona to make autographs, however, Kotozakura declared that dedicating the kanji for Kotozakura (琴櫻) was too complicated.
+Having practiced writing his new to make autographs, however, Kotozakura declared that dedicating the kanji for Kotozakura (琴櫻) was too complicated.
 Although he had made the choice to keep the traditional kanji for cherry blossom (櫻) in his name, he would dedicate with the simplified kanji (桜) for simplicity, which his grandfather had also chosen to do.